argonne-lcf/user-guides/docs/ai-testbed/graphcore/Running-a-Model-or-Program.md

 # Steps to Run a Model/Program

-**NOTE:  Please be mindful of how you are using the system.
+> **Note**:  Please be mindful of how you are using the system.
-For example, consider running larger jobs in the evening or on weekends.**
+For example, consider running larger jobs in the evening or on weekends.

 Running basic Graphcore models is the same on this system as it would be for the original version on your development machine.